-Collective bargaining agreements determine whether participants can make basic contributions based on a flat dollar amount or a percentage of pay, whether a participant will be automatically enrolled in the Plan, and whether participants are eligible for employer contributions.
+Collective bargaining agreements determine whether participants can make contributions based on percentage of base wages, whether a participant is automatically enrolled in the Plan, and whether participants are eligible for employer contributions.
 Contributions may be made on a before-tax, after-tax, or Roth 401(k) basis.
+Eligible employees can contribute up to 25% of the employees' base wages, subject to regulatory limitations.
 Contributions are limited to amounts determined in collective bargaining agreements.
-In general, participant contributions eligible for an employer matching contribution range from 4% to 8% of base pay or 50% of a flat dollar amount contributed by the participant.
-Participants may also elect to make additional supplemental contributions that are not considered for purposes of the employer match.
+In general, participant contributions eligible for an employer matching contribution range from 4% to 8% of base pay.
+Certain union participants receive the company contributions in a certain percentage of the employees' base salary.
+Participants may also elect to make additional contributions that are not considered for purposes of the employer match.
 The Plan permits catch-up contributions for participants age 50 or older as of the end of the calendar year.
 Certain participants receive an employer non-elective contribution for each payroll period.
 Participants are immediately vested in all employer contributions.
+Pursuant to the applicable collective bargaining agreements, certain participants may contribute additional sources of income to the Plan, such as ratification bonuses, or lump sum wage supplement payment.

-Participant and employer contributions may be invested in one or more of the available investment funds at the participant's election.
-Participants may change the investment mix of their account balance up to 12 times during a calendar year.
-In addition, the participant will always be provided at least one trading opportunity each calendar quarter regardless of the number of prior investment trades they placed for the year.
-The participant will have one final opportunity to transfer all or part of their account balance to the Stable Value Fund during the fourth quarter of each year.
-Amounts that are transferred out of the Stable Value Fund must remain invested in a Core or Target Date Fund for at least 90 days before they are eligible to be transferred into the Government Short Term Fund, the Treasury Inflation-Protected Securities (TIPS) Fund, or the Self-Directed Brokerage Account (SDBA).
+Contributions may be invested in one or more of the available investment funds at the participant's election.
+Participants may change the investment mix of their account balance up to 6 times per calendar quarter.
+Amounts that are transferred out of the investment fund designated as the Stable Value Fund must remain invested in a Core or Target Date Fund for at least 90 days before they are eligible to be transferred into the Government Short-Term Investment Fund, the Treasury Inflation-Protected Securities (TIPS) Fund, or the Self-Directed Brokerage Account (SDBA).
 Participants may make an unlimited number of transfers out of the Lockheed Martin Stock Fund or the ESOP Fund.

-An option available to participants is the SDBA, whereby a participant may elect to invest up to 75% of the participant's transferable account balance in stocks, mutual funds, bonds, or other investments of the participant's choosing.
-A participant's initial transfer to the SDBA must be at least \$3,000, and subsequent transfers must be at least \$1,000.
-No distributions, withdrawals, or loans may be made directly from the assets in the SDBA.
+An option available to participants is the SDBA, whereby a participant may elect to invest participant's transferable account balance in stocks, mutual funds, bonds, or other investments of the participant's choosing.
+A participant's initial transfer to the SDBA must be at least \$500, and subsequent transfers must be at least \$500.
+No distributions, withdrawals, or loans may be made directly from the assets in the SDBA, unless the participant requests a lump sum distribution after termination of employment.